shundhammer/yqpkg/README.md

 ## Is this an Official SUSE Project?

-Not yet.
+No. Maybe it will become one, though.
 It started as a one-man project during the SUSE Hack Week in 11/2024, and it's been a mixture of private Open Source project and a SUSE-sponsored one at the same time.

 Hopefully SUSE will recognize the importance of this and keep sponsoring it.